Though this list may seem extensive, you don't have to do all of these things at once, and I show you that in my free blogging ebook here.

 26. Create lead magnets for my sponsored post-course.

 27. Go through Six Figure Blogger to learn how to create products to get them to sell.

 28. Comment on other blogs with genuine comments.
 I don't do this for backlinks/SEO (that doesn't even work).
-I comment to build relationships with other bloggers.
+I comment about building relationships with other bloggers.

-29. Attend blogging conferences for networking and continuing education on the blogging world.
+29. I attend blogging conferences for networking and continuing education in the blogging world.
 (Wooo Fincon!).

-30. Create printables for my email list that match my niche related to money and fitness.
+30. Create printables for my email list that match my niche.
 I create these printables with Canva, Powerpoint, and also have my web designers create these for me from time to time.

 31. Learn about my avatar and what she/he wants.